Below you can find information about Brexit, how it may impact you as an EU citizen living in the UK, and what you may need to do next.

 On 23 June 2016 the outcome of a United Kingdom (UK) referendum ended with the decision of the UK to leave the European Union (EU).
 This process of withdrawal is commonly referred to as Brexit.
 The decision means that on Brexit day European freedom of movement will end for EU citizens (including citizens of Switzerland, Norway, Iceland and Liechtenstein), and their family members in the UK, and for British citizens living across the EU.

 The EU and the UK has negotiated the terms of the UK's withdrawal from the EU, commonly referred to as the Withdrawal Agreement (the Brexit deal).
-According to this the UK is expected to leave the EU on 29 March 2019 and EU law in the main part would still continue to apply in the UK until the 31 December 2020.
+According to this after the UK leaves the EU, EU law in the main part would still continue to apply in the UK until the 31 December 2020.
 This means that free movement would also continue until this date.
 In case of no agreement ('no-deal' Brexit) free movement would end after the withdrawal date (i.e. when the UK is no longer a member of the EU).

 The UK and the EU will continue to work on the Brexit deal which has to be ratified into law on both sides.
 To reassure EU citizens the the UK Government has confirmed that the EU Settlement Scheme – which is based on the Withdrawal Agreement – will be implemented whatever form Brexit takes.
 However, there will be some changes between the Scheme implemented under 'the Brexit deal' and in a 'no-deal' Brexit scenario.

 This information aims to summarise the key aspects of the EU Settlement Scheme in both a 'deal' or in a 'no-deal' Brexit.
-It will also explain how a 'no-deal' Brexit would affect EU citizens coming to the UK after 29 March 2019.
+It will also explain how a 'no-deal' Brexit would affect EU citizens coming to the UK after the withdrawal date.

 In the event of the Brexit deal, the EU Settlement Scheme will be implemented in full and in accordance with the terms of the Withdrawal Agreement.
 This protects the future residence of EU citizens, and their family members, who are resident in the UK before 31 December 2020.